johngoren/charlie_apple_database_merge/README.md

 * You can configure things like which keys and CPTs are affected, under Config.yaml.
 * Former Post IDs of posts that have been remapped can be found under the wp_postmeta key "old_id".
+* You'll see I just added "_price" to the list of protected keys in Config, as an example of how the script takes precautions to avoid overwriting live data.

+Sorry this has been such a nightmare!